Cannabis study aims to unlock HIV immune secrets

 Summary

-This study looks at how cannabis, specifically a drug called Dronabinol, changes the immune system in people with HIV.
-Researchers will take blood samples before and after giving Dronabinol to see how genes and immune cells react.
-The goal is to better understand these effects, which could help shape public health policies and future treatments.
-About 160 adults with HIV who use or have used cannabis will take part.
+This study looks at how cannabis (specifically the drug Dronabinol) changes the immune system and genes in people with HIV.
+Researchers will take blood samples before and after giving Dronabinol to 160 participants.
+The goal is to understand these changes better, which could help shape public health policies and lead to new treatments for cannabis-related disorders.

 Get updates